 It may be hard to pin down what exactly we mean by “older authors,” but I generally take it to mean people 50 years of age and over who haven’t published their own books before.

 And this is a particularly good age for anyone who has dreamt of writing a book to actually do so.
 And there’s never been a better time for these people to publish, either.

 One way to look at the span of human development is through the lens of three major stages of life.

 - The first stage, from birth to young adulthood, when we are formed and educated

 - The second stage, what you would consider our “working” life, when we make our way in the world and raise a family

 - The third stage, after we are done with the basics of establishing ourselves and enter into the indeterminate phase before our time runs out

 It’s this third stage of life I’m talking about.

 Once you’ve lived 50 or more years, you have a different perspective on life.
 The crazy energy and passion of youth are great memories, and the long development of skills and expertise we’ve gathered in parenting and making a living are gradually coming to an end.

-Many of the normal developments of life create a positive environment for those who want to set to work putting a book into the world.
+Many of the normal developments of life create a positive environment for those who want to set to work publishing a book.